upspin/upspin/doc/faq.md

 directory entry on the DirServer.
 This means that anyone with access to read the DirEntry may decrypt the objects in the StoreServer.

+### Can I share an individual file with a specific user?

+Upspin's [access control mechanism](access_control.md) works at the directory level and so there is no way to specify the access control rights for a specific file.
+This seems inconvenient when you wish to share a specific file while keeping the others in that directory private, but there is a workaround.

+File copies in Upspin are essentially free: if you `upspin cp` a file from one Upspin location to another then both files share the same underlying storage.
+To share a specific file with a specific user, create a directory for that user (`you@gmail.com/them@example.org`, for example), put an `Access` file in that directory granting them read rights, and then use `upspin cp` to copy the file there.

 ## Keys

 Upspin users have a key pair for authentication and security.